sencha-extjs-examples/MultiPackageDemo/README.md

     sencha app build -uses ...

-Builds of used packages are placedinto sub directories of the main application build directory.
+Builds of used packages are placed into sub-directories of the main application build directory.
 Consequently, builds of different build environments should be 'initialized' with the set of used packages that are not under active development.